-The previous articles of this series proposed arming school staff, and raised many of the primary objections of the uninformed, and of professional anti self-defense, anti-liberty cracktivists.
+The previous articles of this series proposed arming school staff, and raised many of the primary objections of the uninformed, and of professional anti self-defense, anti-liberty/gun cracktivists.
 Still, how can school officials be convinced to accept concealed handguns in schools?
-How can risk-averse superintendents and school boards understand the danger we face?
+How can risk-averse superintendents and school boards understand the danger we face even as they remove all police presence from their schools?
 Can hard-core leftists be persuaded to accept reality?
 This article asks and answers these and some additional questions.
 However, I’ll first provide some useful information on the relevant federal law.

-Setting distance limits on gun ownership was a common tactic at the time, with anti-liberty activists envisioning an America so full of gun free zones there would be few lawful places to so much as possess a firearm.
+Setting distance limits on gun ownership was a common tactic at the time, with anti-liberty/gun cracktivists envisioning an America so full of gun free zones there would be few lawful places to so much as possess a firearm.

 In the 1995 Lopez decision, the US Supreme Court struck down the law, ruling the Congress couldn’t write any law they wanted by claiming some vague Commerce Clause entanglement.
 The Congress–Bill Clinton was then President–reenacted the law with a few minor language changes.
 It was, in essence, the same law, but without the 1000’ foot provision.